Overview

 });

-function handleInterviewCompleted ( data ) {
+function handleInterviewCompleted ( payload ) {

 // Process the completed interview